Garfield County Master Gardeners

 Our programs provide education and information to the public and include the following:

-We offer various plant clinics throughout the community.
-From June through August you can find us each Monday from 1:00 p.m. to 3:00 p.m. in the Extension Office, 757 Main Street, next to the courthouse.
+During the summer we offer plant clinics from 1:00 p.m. to 3:00 p.m. in the Extension Office, 757 Main Street, next to the courthouse.
 We are also occasionally available at other events in the community.
 Bring your samples in any time to help us diagnose the issue.
-For more information, please contact Lisbeth at email@example.com.
+For more information, please contact Monica at Mbartlow@wsu.edu.Please follow the instructions below on preparing samples to bring to the Diagnosis Clinic:

 Yard and Garden Series Workshops